 Is This LOVE? you ask yourself.

-How Long Does It Take To Fall In Love?
+How Long Does It Take To Fall For Someone?

-I think the one way that everyone starts to check in as to whether they are in love or not is by checking the clock.
+I think the one way that everyone starts to check in with each other as to whether they are in love or not is by checking the clock.

 You know, just the same way we do when we exercise.
 We look at the clock after being on the treadmill for 30 minutes, and we decide - "Yup!
 That was some exercise!
 I exercised today."